deveshksrivastava/nextjsts/src/README.md

 ## [slug] or [...slug] means
   - this is post/2 or post/3 will take the [slug] page.tsx
   - this is post/2/3/3/3 any thing will take to [...slug].tsx page

+##   Next.js 13.2 includes major improvements to the App Router (app) in preparation for stability:
+  - Built-in SEO Support: New Metadata API to set static and dynamic meta tags.
+  - Route Handlers: Custom request handlers, built on Web Request and Response.
+  - MDX for Server Components: Use React components inside Markdown, server-side only.
+  - Rust MDX Parser: Faster Markdown parsing with a brand new Rust plugin.
+  - Improved Error Overlay: Separate Next.js and React stack traces for improved readability.
+  - Statically Typed Links (Beta): Prevent broken links with next/link and TypeScript.
+  - Turbopack Improvements (Alpha): Compatibility with Webpack loaders and improved support.
+  - Next.js Cache (Beta): Progressive ISR and faster re-deploys of code changes.